 Water is the source of life on Earth.
 Along with sustaining all living things, water itself is home to many different organisms.
 Learn about water in our global ecosystem, how humans, plants, and animals use water, and the reasons that keeping our water clean is so important.

 The Earth is billions of years old and the story of our planet and the plants, animals, and people on it can be told by taking a careful look at the ground under our feet.
 Learn about how the Earth formed, what it can tell us about our ancient past, how people are impacting the Earth today, and what that might mean for our future.

 3D printing is revolutionizing our ability to bring ideas to life, and now it's your turn.
 In this hands-on course, you will be challenged to rethink how you think - you live in a 3D world, but do you think and problem-solve in 3D?
-Work among a creative team of flourishing inventors to brainstorm, sketch, model, print, and build static and dynamic 3D systems.
-By the end of the week, you will have the knowledge and skills to utilize 3D thinking and 3D printing as tools to solve problems in your everyday world!
+Work among a creative team of flourishing inventors to brainstorm, sketch, model, print, and build 3D parts.
+By the end of the week, you will have the knowledge and skills to utilize 3D thinking, 3D modeling with Onshape, and 3D printing as tools to solve problems in your everyday world!